Isaiahmukiibi/Isaiahmukiibi/README.md

 - 📚 Balancing tech studies with my passion for floristry

 ## 🌿 Fun Fact
-When I'm not coding, you'll find me arranging beautiful flower bouquets or exploring how technology can intersect with nature!
+When I'm not coding, you'll find me arranging beautiful flower bouquets, Swangz Avenue or exploring how technology can intersect with nature!

 ---